 The Green & Gold Society recognizes donations of $10,000 annually.

-The President's Society recognizes gifts of $5,000 or more annually to any area of the College.
+The President's Society recognizes gifts of $5,000 or more annually to any area of the university.
 Alumni who have graduated during the past 5 years are afforded President's Society membership as Young Guarde members with a gift of $2,500.

 The Fourth Century Society recognizes gifts of $2,000 or more annually to any area of W&M. Current students and alumni who have graduated during the past four years are afforded Fourth Century Society membership as Young Guarde members with a gift of $250, and alumni who have graduated during the past five to nine years are afforded Fourth Century Society membership with a gift of $500.